+She also teaches regularly at several of the eight facilities where LPY has weekly programs.
 She conducts trainings and workshops for yoga instructors, mental health professionals and NYC DOC and DOP employees, to bring yoga and mindfulness into work with traumatized populations.
 Anneke is regularly invited to speak at conferences and universities about the subject of trauma, incarceration, and sex-trafficking.
-In 2013, Anneke started two groups at the Woman's Jail at Rikers Island for survivors of sex-trafficking.
-Anneke herself experienced and witnessed some of the worst atrocities known to humankind - before she reached the age of 12.
+In 2013, Anneke started two groups at the Woman’s Jail at Rikers Island for survivors of sex-trafficking.
+Anneke herself experienced and witnessed some of the worst atrocities known to humankind – before she reached the age of 12.
 Her background, the obstacles she overcame, and the insights she received into the nature of the human psyche on her journey to health are an inspiration to students inside and outside of prisons, and audiences around the world.
 The continued healing she receives from her work reminds her that human connection is the agent for change, in teacher and student, provider and client.
 In 2008, Anneke created a 500 Hour Yoga Alliance RYT program for a New York City based yoga studio.
 From 2011 to 2014 Anneke was director of Prison Yoga Project New York.
 She graduated from the Screenwriting program at AFI in 1993, published a novel in her home country, Belgium, and wrote many articles about yoga and trauma.
 She has been working on a book about her childhood, previewed in an article about her work in the prisons.

 ... for the past 8 years after receiving her 200 hr Yoga Alliance Registration from Lotus Gardens in Connecticut.
 She later went on to gain her prenatal certification with New York-based Yoga Haven with additional prenatal training with MA Yoga in New York City.
 Kimberleigh is currently teaching at Devotion Yoga Hoboken, NJ and training for her 500-hr level registration with Laughing Lotus Yoga Studio in NYC.
 She holds a BA in theater from Connecticut College and an MA in Drama Therapy from New York University.
 Kimberleigh began prison-based work through the Creative Arts non-profit Rehabilitation through the Arts.
 This took her to Beacon Correctional, Fishkill Correctional and finally Bedford Hills Correctional.
 While working with the women at Bedford Hills, Kim connected with inmates practicing yoga and around the same time was introduced to Anneke Lucas.
 Kim went on to teach General Population yoga at Bedford Hills with a hope and dream of bringing Prenatal Yoga to incarcerated mothers.
 Kim is honored to teach Prenatal Yoga at Rikers Island and is in awe of the amazing work of Liberation Prison Yoga to initiate and sustain programs.
 In addition to teaching yoga, she serves mothers as a volunteer La Leche League leader and leads meetings with LLL of Jersey City/Hoboken.